Taujor/php-static-site-generator/README.md

     }
 }
 ```
-- Components are typically **Renderables** such as `Title` and `Subtitle` (in this example) they have their own respective template files, however our `Heading` class simply takes these two templates and "composes" them into a new component (via string concatenation in this case).
-Hence it does not require its own template file.
+`Title` and `Subtitle` are **Renderables** (in this example) they have their own respective template files, however our `Heading` class simply takes these two templates and "composes" them into a new component (via string concatenation in this case).
+Hence it does not require its own template file and can be invoked just the same as any other presenter.

 ```php
 <!-- src/views/layouts/base.php -->